PinoTsao/Memo/boot/boot.md

 	early_ioremap_init();
 	...

-	/* global variable: x86_init, defined in arch/x86/kernel/x86_init.c, include
+	/* global variable: x86_init, defined in arch/x86/kernel/x86_init.c, with
-	 * a set of callback functions for setting up x86 platform.
-It is defined
+	 * a set of default functions for setting up standard PC hardware.
+For
-	 * with default functions for standard PC hardware.
-But for specific platforms,
-	 * such as Intel MID, Xen, they will substitute some default setup functions
+	 * specific platforms, such as Intel MID, Xen, they will substitute some
-	 * with their specific ones, or complement with the missing callbacks. */ x86_init.oem.arch_setup();
+	 * default functions with their specific ones, or complement the default
+	 * ones.
+	 *
+	 * OEM products may also have their specific platform setup. */ x86_init.oem.arch_setup();

 	/* Resource is managed by struct resource, which is tree-like structure,